Finance and Property Committee

 4. The Panel’s conclusions will be brought back to F&PC for final approval before any contractual commitment is entered into.
 In the case of exceptional urgency, the Committee Convenor or, in his/her absence, the Chair of Court will be asked to make the final decision by taking Convener’s action and informing Committee members at the first opportunity.

-5. The Panel is also charged with reviewing the University’s strategic approaches to IP management (though not day to day management of IP which will be dealt with by the Vice Principal and the Director of Commercialisation, under the Schedule of Delegated Authority).
+5. The Panel is also charged with reviewing the University’s strategic approaches to IP management (though not day to day management of IP which will be dealt with by the Vice Principal and the Director of Finance and Operations under the Schedule of Delegated Authority).
 This will include, for example, whether the University should consider transferring IP more readily to third parties rather than entering into formal licensing or royalty arrangements.
 The Panel’s conclusions will be brought back to F&PC for final approval.

 6. Two members, to include the lay member of Court.